Skip to content

 Workflows ship inside the binary, not in a prompt

 Most agent tooling ships workflow logic in the cloud or stuffed into a prompt.
 Quaid ships eight skills as Markdown files inside the static binary - ingest, query, maintain, enrich, briefing, alerts, research, upgrade.
-They extract to ~/.quaid/skills/ on first run, and any SKILL.md dropped in your working directory overrides the default.
-The agent reads what’s on disk; you read what the agent reads.
+They resolve straight from the binary; run quaid skills extract to materialize editable copies under ~/.quaid/skills/, and any SKILL.md dropped there or in your working directory overrides the default.
+The agent reads what it resolves; you read what the agent reads.

 Memory that follows your editor